 The NRC also recommended a Universal Saltwater Angler Registry.
 What is it?

 One of the major recommendations from the NRC to improve the MRIP survey was the design and use of a universal registry of saltwater anglers throughout the United States, using existing state license databases or a national registry, or a combination of both.
 The registry would serve as a sampling universe for collecting recreational fishing statistics.
 Currently, the MRIP gathers data on fishing effort, or the number of hours or trips anglers fish, through a random telephone survey of households in coastal counties of the United States .
 An angler registry would improve the coverage of data collection by including all saltwater anglers in the United States.
 It would also provide a more direct means for gathering information.
 A mechanism for establishing a national registry is currently being considered by the U.S. Congress as part of its reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
-To learn more about the MSA, visit http://www.nmfs.noaa.gov/msa2005/
+Visit the NOAA web page to learn more.

 What did the NRC recommend for for-hire fisheries, such as charter boats, headboats, and guide boats?